google/WebFundamentals/src/content/en/updates/2019/07/web-components-time-to-upgrade.md

 ## Next steps: moving off of v0 {#next-steps-moving-off-of-v0}

 Making sure the v0 polyfills are getting loaded should ensure your site keeps working when the v0 APIs are removed.
-Moving forward, we recommend moving off of the v0 APIs entirely so you can take advantage of cross-platform, native support for the Web Components v1 APIs.
+We recommend moving to the Web Components v1 APIs, which are broadly supported.

 If you're using a Web Components library, like the Polymer library, X-Tag, or SkateJS, the first step is to check whether newer versions of the library are available that support the v1 APIs.